-We assume that the system is schedulable and that the worst case response-time, $(R{ij})$ , for each task has been calculated [20].
-How a scheduler can generate a feasible schedule, with interfering interrupts, is described in [23, 19].
+We assume that the system is schedulable and that the worst case response-time for each task, $(R{ij})$ , has been calculated [24].

-Due to the non-interleaving criterion for stack sharing, we require that tasks exhibit a run-to-completion semantics when activated, i.e., they cannot suspend themselves.
+Due to the non-interleaving criterion for stack sharing, we require that tasks exhibit run-to-completion semantics when activated, i.e., they cannot suspend themselves.
 An invocation of a task can be viewed as a function call from the operating system, and the invocation terminates when the function call returns.
+When tasks share the same priority, they are served on a first-come first-served basis.

-When tasks share the same priority they are served on a first-come first-served basis.
-We assume that, if access to shared resources are not handled by the static scheduler by time separation, a resource sharing protocol where blocking is done before start of execution is employed (such as the stack resource protocol [2] or the immediate inheritance protocol [3]).
+We assume that if access to shared resources is not handled by the static scheduler by time separation, a resource sharing protocol where blocking is done before start of execution is employed (such as the stack resource protocol [4] or the immediate inheritance protocol [6]).